xoloki/svalbard/README.md

 # svalbard
 Svalbard is an encrypted backup solution for AWS S3.
 It is a simple bash script which can be used to backup to, restore from, or list the encrypted files in an S3 bucket.
 Filenames are encrypted with relative path information, allowing multi-level backup/restore.
+Backup will check S3 for existing files before uploading, and only upload if the local copy is newer.

 ## Usage
 svalbard OP BUCKET [PATH...]